minesmeyer/od-fovea-regression/README.md

 # Joint Retinal Optical Disc and Fovea Detection

 Here you can find the implementation of a new strategy for the task of simultaneously locating the optic disc and the fovea in eye fundus images.
-This method has been accepted for publication in MICCAI 2018.
+This method was presented at MICCAI 2018 in Granada (oral presentation).
 If you find this code useful for your research, please consider citing our paper:

 > Meyer M.I., Galdran A., Mendonça A.M., Campilho A..
 A Pixel-Wise Distance Regression Approach for Joint Retinal Optical Disc and Fovea Detection.
 In: Medical Image Computing and Computer Assisted Intervention – MICCAI 2018, LNCS, vol 11071, pp 39-47, 2018. doi:10.1007/978-3-030-00934-2_5

+### Update (April 2020)
+I have added an **environment.yml** file with the updated requirements such that the demo works as expected.
+Note that the training and prediction scripts were not tested with the new updated libraries, since I have stopped working on this project.
+Please take this into account when running the code!

 Introduction
 ------------